Ab initio Interview Questions And Answers

 Answer:

-This is the common Ab initio Interview questions asked in an interview.
+These is the common Ab initio Interview questions asked in an interview.
 Different types of parallel processing are:

 - Component parallelism: An application that has multiple components running on the system simultaneously.
 But the data are separate.
-This is achieved through component level parallel processing.
+This is achieved through component-level parallel processing.

 - Data parallelism: Data is split into segments and runs the operations simultaneously.
 This kind of process is achieved using data parallelism.

-- Pipeline parallelism: An application with multiple components but running on the same dataset.
+- Pipeline parallelism: An application with multiple components running on the same dataset.
 This uses pipeline parallelism.

 3. What is the different way to achieve the partitions?